netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-lighttpd.md

 proxy.server  = ( "" => ( ( "host" => "127.0.0.1", "port" => 19999 )))
 ```

-Though if it's public facing you might then want to put some authentication on it. `htdigest` support looks like:
+Though if it's public facing, you might then want to put some authentication on it. `htdigest` support looks like:

 ```text
 auth.backend = "htdigest"